F1ash/qt-virt-manager/README.md

 Building parameters:

     BUILD_QT_VERSION
-        if not defined or equal 4, then will build with Qt4, if equal 5, then with Qt5
+        if not defined or equal 5, then will build with Qt5, if equal 4, then with Qt4 (last supported version 0.42.67)

     WITH_LIBCACARD
         if defined and above zero, then libcacard.h required